 It also supports voice control and can control basic functions on your TV (like power and volume).

-Roku devices require accounts and setup, so bear that in mind if you’re buying one for a younger or a tech-averse family member.
+Roku devices require accounts and setup, so bear that in mind if you’re buying one for a tech-averse family member.
 But once set up, they tend to work consistently without much need for intervention.
 A Roku Ultra could be the perfect way to get grandma access to streaming services, for example.

 Amazon’s fourth-generation Echo speaker